-Students who enter the Department beginning with the 2008-2009 catalog have been given an English Major's Notebook to use throughout their careers in the Department.
+Students who enter the Department have available to them via the English website an digital English Major's Notebook to use throughout their careers in the Department.
 This notebook will be part of their work in ENGL 291 and will be used throughout their courses, culminating in their work in ENGL 491.
 The material that follows is provided to them in the foreward to the notebook.
 It covers three areas:

 Part I: Advising Materials

 Each semester you will meet with your ENGL advisor to discuss your plans for the upcoming semester, your reading notebook, your career plans, and other issues related to your success as a student at Winthrop.
 In this section of the notebook you should keep your Degree Checklist (formerly known as “Degree Inventory Sheet”) and your planned schedule for each semester.
 This usually takes place immediately after the semester break, so watch for signs on campus and e-mail reminders to sign up on the sheet on your advisor’s door.
 (You can find your advisor’s name on Wingspan; office addresses, phone numbers, and e-mails are on the English department web page.
 Remember: it’s your responsibility to make an advising appointment—and to keep it!

 To be advised, consult your catalog and your Degree Checklist sheet to see what requirements you need to complete, and check Wingspan for which required courses will be offered.
 Plan a tentative schedule (with options in case you get closed out of classes) and bring this with you to your advising session.

 Bring this notebook, including your reading notebook entries, to your advising session every semester so that you and your advisor can best assess your progress toward your degree.
 Advising is also the time to ask your advisor about career plans, graduate schools, and other questions regarding your time at Winthrop and beyond, so come prepared to make the most of the experience!